darranholmes74/reading-notes/class2.md

 To the terminal, everything is a file.
 There is a file command that tells you what type of file a path is.
 Use quotes to tell the terminal to view a file as a single command.
 Use a backslash (\) to nullify the meaning of the next character.

+## Things I want to know more about

+Something I was wondering while learning about the terminal is how much making an error why using the terminal will affect a computer and whether it is possible to recover from the error or if is everything permanent.